316 pages | 18 B/W Illus.

 J. Andrew Mendelsohn

-1. Public Practice: The European Longue Durée of Medicine, Polity, and Knowledge
+1. Public Practice: The European Longue Durée of Knowing for Health and Polity

 J. Andrew Mendelsohn